dmitrav/iml-tasks/README.md

 # iml-tasks
-Repository for projects from the course "Introduction to Machine Learning", ETH Zurich, autumn semester 2020.
+Repository for projects from the course "Introduction to Machine Learning", ETH Zurich, spring semester 2020.